Nintendo Switch 2 Release Date Officially Confirmed – Pre-Orders Now Open!

 Magnetic Joy-Cons (Finally!)

 Arguably the most exciting hardware change.
 The new Joy-Cons ditch the infamous sliding rails and attach magnetically.
-And—here’s the big one—they finally use Hall-effect sensors.
+They do not use Hall-effect sensors.
 In English?
 That means no more drift.
 If you’ve ever helplessly watched Link walk straight off a cliff for no reason (I have), this is fantastic news.

 Dual USB-C Ports